-Assets under management and administration[†] ended the year at \$218.9 billion, a strong increase of 11% over the previous year end.
-Premiums and deposits[†] totalled more than \$16.6 billion in 2023, representing an increase of 8% over 2022.
-Overall business growth was solid in 2023 with strong sales[†] results recorded in almost all business units, reflecting the strength of our diversified business model.
+Assets under management and administration[†] ended the year at \$215.8 billion, compared to \$194.3 billion at the previous year end.
+Premiums and deposits[†] totalled \$16.5 billion compared to \$15.2 billion in 2022.
+Overall business growth was solid in 2023, with strong sales results recorded in almost all business units, reflecting the strength of our diversified business model.
 This sound performance was also due in part to the scope and diversity of the Company's distribution networks, the range and relevance of its products, and the effectiveness of the digital tools available to representatives, clients and employees.
-Refer to the sections that follow for additional insights on business growth by business unit.
+Refer to the "Business Growth" section of this Management's Discussion and Analysis for more information on the Company's business growth in 2023.